 First-Month RV Setup Cost Summary

-When you add everything together, most first-time RV owners spend:
+When everything is added together, most first-time RV owners spend somewhere within a fairly predictable range.

-These are largely one-time setup costs.
-Once you’re properly equipped, ongoing RV expenses like fuel, campground fees, insurance, and maintenance become the bigger factors in your monthly budget.
+The good news is that most of these are one-time setup costs.
+Once you have the basic gear, ongoing RV expenses like fuel, campground fees, insurance, and maintenance become the larger factors in your monthly budget.

-If you want a complete breakdown of those long-term costs, see our guide on the real cost of owning an RV in 2026.
+If you want a full breakdown of those long-term costs, you can also read our guide on the real cost of owning an RV in 2026.

 Final Thoughts on RV Starter Essentials